async-profiler/async-profiler/README.md

 $ ./profiler.sh stop 8983
 ```

+The following may be used in lieu of the `pid` (8983):

+ - The keyword `jps`, which will use the most recently launched Java process.
+ - The application name as it appears in the `jps` output: e.g. `Computey`

 Alternatively, you may specify `-d` (duration) argument to profile
 the application for a fixed period of time with a single command.